 Thank you for informing me of your hiring decision.

-While I must say I am disappointed to hear that I was not selected for the position of [Title], I sincerely appreciate the opportunity to talk with your company and find out more about the great work that you are doing.
+While I am disappointed I was not selected for the position, I enjoyed the opportunity to talk with you and learn about your company.

 Again, thank you for your time and for considering me for the position.
 I wish you and [Company] the best of luck.